ncbi/cxx-toolkit/pages/ch_app.md

 ### What is NetCache?

-**NetCache** is a service that provides to distributed hosts a reliable and uniform means of accessing temporary storage.
-Using **NetCache**, distributed applications can store data temporarily without having to manage distributed access or handle errors.
-Applications on different hosts can access the same data simply by using the unique key for the data.
+**Netcache** service provides temporary storage of documents and data in a distributed computing environment.
+The system stores data it receives and provides it back upon request.
+Applications hosted on different network servers access the data by using a unique alphanumeric key.

-CGI applications badly need this functionality to store session information between successive HTPP requests.
+CGI applications need this functionality to store session information between successive HTPP requests.
 Some session information could be embedded into URLs or cookies, however it is generally not a good idea because:

 -   Some data should not be transmitted to the client, for security reasons.